-Timber flooring or tiled flooring?
+Timber flooring, vinyl flooring or tiled flooring?
 Which one do you choose?
-When you build or renovate, deciding the flooring is one of the most important decisions.

 If you’re tossing up between timber or tiles then have a look at each of their advantages and disadvantages.